jack-bell1/US-Macro-Factor-Model/README.md

 ![PC Correlations](https://github.com/jack-bell1/US-Macro-Factor-Model/blob/main/pca_correlations.png)

+#### Thoughts on the PCA Features:
+I will save all 7 PCs and test how they work on regime models, then I will compare the tests to situations where I use only PCs 1-5, and another test using PCs 1-4, etc. This is because I am unsure how much explained variance we can lose.
+For example, I have read that 95% explained variance is sometimes a rule of thumb, but the problem with that is that I believe this would include noise in the regime model.
+Then again, we see evidently that the PCs explained variance diminishes after PC4, so if we only use PCs 1-4, our cumulative variance explained will be 80% of our original raw feature set, and if we include PC5, then it would explain 90%.
+Given I am unsure which path to take, it could be worth testing all to see if there are any notable differences in regime detection.
 ---

 # Closing Remarks

-I am not entirely sure if this factor model will serve as a solid representation of the US Equity market.
+I am not entirely sure if this factor model will serve as a solid representation of the U.S. equity market.
 My initial hypothesis was that the US Market Regimes are simply defined by volatility and returns.
-This is theoretically all the things we would need to determine a 'bull','bear' or 'sideways market.
+This is theoretically all the things we would need to determine a 'bull', 'bear', or 'sideways market.

 That being said, this factor model could have the potential to make this approach slightly more comprehensive.
 I am expecting to see more detailed features than the simple aforementioned labels.
-Perhaps there are periods of 'Crisis' which is different to a period of 'stress', perhaps there are times when we should be cautious in our trading, but not necessarily be in a crisis state.
+Perhaps there are periods of 'Crisis' which are different from a period of 'stress', perhaps there are times when we should be cautious in our trading, but not necessarily be in a crisis state.

-I will save all dataframes which I think could be useful in the regime model.
+I will save all dataframes that I think could be useful in the regime model.

 Perhaps we will also try to test this factor model against a simple baseline of VIX + returns as features to represent the SPY regimes.
+I also wish to test the raw residuals and the raw returns against our PCs to determine which feature set is optimal.

 ## Looking Forward